SteffeyDev/react-native-popover-view/README.md

 #### Custumize Display Area used by Popovers

 If you use `withPopoverNavigationRootWrapper`, the Popovers use a display area of: `{x: 10, y: Platform.OS === 'ios' ?
 20 : 10, width: APP_WIDTH - 20, height: APP_HEIGHT - (Platform.OS === 'ios' ?
 30 : 20)}`.
-If you want to restrict the displayArea of each Popover to a different area, you can set it yourself.
+If you want to restrict the display area of each `Popover` to a different area, you can set it yourself.
 Instead of wrapping your root component with `withPopoverNavigationRootWrapper`, just wrap it instead with a `View`, and in the `onLayout` callback, pass a rect to `PopoverNavigation.setDisplayArea`.
 For example:

 ```jsx
 import { PopoverNavigation, Rect } from 'react-native-popover-view'